-Passage planning starts some time prior with the skipper, or navigator preparing a detailed navigation plan or sail plan.
+Sailing passage planning starts some time prior with the skipper, or navigator preparing a detailed navigation plan or sail plan.
 Using this plan, an estimate of the number of hours of sailing and any involvement of night sailing can be assessed.
-An alternative plan to cater for weather or other factors should be prepared also.
+An alternative sailing passage plan to cater for weather or other factors should be prepared also.

 Especially in rough weather, offshore sailing can be mentally and physically tiring.
 If the passage is to be enjoyed, all on board should be able to contribute some way to the sailing of the yacht.
 A sailing watch system divides the crew into two or more watches, one has the task of sailing the yacht, while the other watch rests or prepares meals.
 Ensure the watch stay alert and are well fed and rested and there is minimum disturbance to the off watch crew by keeping light and noise to a minimum.

 The importance of being on time to start watch should be emphasized as the confines of a small yacht causes tempers to fray if the watch on deck is not relieved on time.
 With some watch systems with large crews, the skipper is not included in the watch system but remains on call and is on deck at each change of watch.

 Sailing watch systems are arranged to run from midnight to midnight, splitting the twenty-four hours into periods of four hourly on-watch duty and off-watch rest.